 Krista has a Bachelor of Science in psychology and is currently finishing a Master of Science in Organizational Psychology from Troy University.
 She has worked in the field of addiction for 4 years, as Lead Course Facilitator, Author and Social Media Manager, and has developed the Centered Recovery Program in conjunction with clinically proven Mindfulness-Based Cognitive Therapies and Mindfulness-Based Relapse Prevention.

 Matt is a Licensed Professional Counselor (LPC) in Georgia and North Carolina, and a National Certified Counselor.
 He received his Masters in Clinical Mental Health Counseling in 2013 from Appalachian State University, where he also completed a certificate in Addictions Counseling.
-Matt has worked in a variety of settings and is currently in private practice in Decatur, and also works with Training and Counseling Center (TACC) at St. Luke’s in Atlanta.
+Matt has worked in a variety of settings and is currently in private practice in Decatur as well.
 Using a combination of Mindfulness, Motivational Interviewing, Cognitive Behavioral Therapy, and Emotional Freedom Techniques, Matt seeks to help clients create a deeper understanding of themselves in order to strengthen their recovery.

 Lauren M. Corsillo received her BA in Clinical Psychology from Walsh University where she was an academic All-American for volleyball, and her MA in Mental Health Counseling from John Carroll University, where she was the assistant coach for volleyball.
 Lauren has worked with community organizations such as United Way, Pathway Caring for Children, the Mediation Center of Stark County, and the Cleveland Clinic Wellness Institute.
 Lauren is also a Certified Cleveland Clinic Wellness Coach, an online program geared towards helping participants to manage stress, and increase vitality.
 Lauren is also in private practice in the Roswell area with the Center for Energy Healing, where she empowers her clients by giving them tools to lower stress and increase vitality, to achieve goals, and to find serenity.